tarantool/metrics/doc/monitoring/api_reference.rst

         counters of ``summary_obj``.
 For the description of ``observation``, see :ref:`counter_obj:collect() <metrics-api_reference-counter_collect>`.
-        If ``max_age_time`` and ``age_buckets_count`` are set, quantile observations will be collected only from the head bucket in the sliding time window and not from every bucket.
-If no observations were recorded, the method will return NaN in the values.
+        If ``max_age_time`` and ``age_buckets_count`` are set, quantile observations are collected only from the head bucket in the sliding time window, not from every bucket.
+If no observations were recorded, the method will return ``NaN`` in the values.

     ..  method:: remove(label_pairs)

-        Works as the ``remove()`` function
+        Works like the ``remove()`` function
         of a :ref:`counter <metrics-api_reference-counter_remove>`.

 ..  _metrics-api_reference-labels: